will-clarke/wclarke.net/src/posts/2015-03-15--vim--view-last-commands.md

 ---
+title: "Vim: View Last Commands"
 date: 2015-03-15
 tags: vim  commands
-title: "Vim: View Last Commands"
-description: Spoiler Alert: `:` then Ctrl-P
+description: "Spoiler Alert - `:` then Ctrl-P"
 ---

 You can see your last commands by: